League of Lezhë

 The League of Lezhë (Lidhja e Lezhës), also commonly referred to as the Albanian League (Lidhja Arbërore), was a military and diplomatic alliance of the Albanian aristocracy, created in the city of Lezhë on 2 March 1444.
-The League of Lezhë is considered the first unified independent Albanian country in the Middle ages, with Skanderbeg as leader of the regional Albanian chieftains and nobles united against the Ottoman Empire.
+The League of Lezhë is considered the first unified independent Albanian country in the Middle ages, with Skanderbeg as leader of the regional Albanian chieftains and nobles united against the Ottoman Empire until his death in 1468, and then Lekë III Dukagjini led the army and resisted the Ottomans until 1479 when the Ottomans captured Shkodra.
 Skanderbeg was proclaimed "Chief of the League of the Albanian People," while Skanderbeg always signed himself as "Dominus Albaniae" (Albanian: Zot i Arbërisë, English: Lord of Albania).

-At the assembly of Lezhë, members from the families Kastrioti, Arianiti, Zaharia, Muzaka, Spani, Thopia, Balsha and Crnojević, which were linked matrilineally or via marriage to the Kastrioti, were present.
+At the assembly of Lezhë in 2 March 1444, members from the families Kastrioti, Arianiti, Zaharia, Muzaka, Spani, Thopia, Balsha and Crnojević, which were linked matrilineally or via marriage to the Kastrioti, were present.
 The members contributed to the league with men and money while maintaining control of the internal affairs of their domains.
 Soon after its creation, the pro-Venetian Balsha and Crnojevići left the league in the events that led to the Albanian–Venetian War (1447–48).
 The peace treaty of the Albanian-Venetian war signed on October 4, 1448, is the first diplomatic document on which the league appears as an independent entity.
 Barleti referred to the meeting as the generalis concilium or universum concilium ("general council" or "whole council"); the term "League of Lezhë" was coined by subsequent historians.

 Background

 Gjergj Kastrioti known as Skanderbeg, the ruler of Albania from 1444-1468.

-After the death of Serbian Emperor Stefan Dušan in 1355, the magnates in Albania established their own dominions.
-When Ottoman forces entered Albania, they were faced with small principalities that were engaged in vicious fights among themselves.
+When Ottoman forces entered Albania, they were faced with various Albanian principalities.
 The first battle against the Ottoman forces in Albania was the battle of Savra, on September 18, 1385.
 Karl Thopia invited the Ottomans, who defeated and killed Balsha II, the Lord of Zeta.

 In the 15th century, the Ottoman Empire established itself in the Balkans with no significant resistance offered by local Christian nobles.
 Many of them were still fighting among themselves and did not see the Ottoman advance as a threat to their power.
 Although a civil war broke out between Bayezid I's sons in 1402–13, none of the Christian noblemen in the Balkans at the time seized the opportunity to repel the Ottomans; on the contrary, Bulgarians, Serbs, and Hungarians even helped the future Sultan Mehmed I seize power by participating as his allies in the final battle against his brother.
 After the Ottoman civil war was over in favor of Mehmed I, his forces captured Kruja from the Thopia in 1415, Berat in 1417 from the Muzaka, Vlorë and Kaninë in 1417 from Rugjina Balsha, and Gjirokastër in 1418 from the Zenevisi.
 Under pressure from the Ottoman Empire and the Republic of Venice, the Albanian Principalities began to vacillate.
 Some Albanian nobility revolted in 1432–36.

 In November 1443, Skanderbeg captured Kruja with his troops and declared its independence from the Sultan.